cerebris/jsonapi-resources-site/src/v0.10/guide/index.md

 version: 0.10
 ---

-**Note: Version 0.10 is Alpha level and should not be considered production ready.
-Official releases will not be made until the project is feature ready and considered Beta.**
+**Note: Version 0.10 is currently in Beta and should not be considered production ready.**

 `JSONAPI::Resources`, or "JR", provides a framework for developing a server that complies with the [JSON API](http://jsonapi.org/) specification.